IS303-Steffen/p01-pokemon-battle/README.md

 The project is split up into 4 parts, with part 4 being the longest (so plan accordingly).
 The instructions will tell you what the code should accomplish but won’t always tell you how to do it.
 There almost always multiple ways to accomplish each of the requirements.
 All that matters is you fulfill the listed requirements.

-To not overcomplicate the project, you do not need to handle any exceptions (meaning you can assume the user will always input valid options).
+To not overcomplicate the project, you do not need to handle any errors (meaning you can assume the user will always input valid options).
 However, one design principle you *must* follow is that none of your functions (which includes methods) can reference global variables (which are variables made outside the function).
 Functions should only reference parameters passed in as arguments (which for methods, includes variables you access through self) or any variables that you make inside the function.

 ### Part 1: Creating Move objects